Can LLMs Learn by Teaching for Better Reasoning? A Preliminary Study: Related Work of Our Learning by Teaching Implementations

 \subsection{Improving the Inherent Model Capability with Training}

-To improve the inherent model capability, \mtwo{} incorporates the LbT insight into the ``generating-scoring-finetuning pipeline''. \cref{fig:gsf-pipeline} illustrates the three steps in the pipeline: (1) Letting the target LLM or another teacher LLM generate multiple rationales for a given problem; (2) Scoring the rationales using an evaluator; (3) Utilizing the rationales and scores to (optionally) train a verifier~\cite{cobbe2021gsm8k,lightman2023let,wang2023mathshepherd}, and finetune the target LLM by reinforcement learning~\cite{wang2023mathshepherd}, DPO~\cite{dpo,yuan2024selfreward}, filtering and supervised finetuning (SFT)~\cite{zelikman2022star,huang2022selfimprove,yuan2023rft}, or score-conditioned SFT~\cite{li2022alphacode,liu2023chainofhindsight}.
+To improve the inherent model capability, \mtwo{} incorporates the LbT insight into the ``generating-scoring-finetuning pipeline''. \cref{fig:gsf-pipeline} illustrates the three steps in the pipeline: (1) Letting the target LLM or a teacher LLM generate multiple rationales for a given problem; (2) Scoring the rationales using an evaluator; (3) Utilizing the rationales and scores to (optionally) train a verifier~\cite{cobbe2021gsm8k,lightman2023let,wang2023mathshepherd}, and finetune the target LLM by reinforcement learning~\cite{wang2023mathshepherd}, DPO~\cite{dpo,yuan2024selfreward} or its variant~\cite{meng2024simpo,pang2024iterative}, filtering and supervised finetuning (SFT)~\cite{zelikman2022star,huang2022selfimprove,yuan2023rft,tong2024dart}, or score-conditioned SFT~\cite{li2022alphacode,liu2023chainofhindsight}.

 In these works, the rationale scoring is usually achieved through manual labeling~\cite{ziegler2019rlhf,lightman2023let,liu2023chainofhindsight}, ground-truth (GT) answer matching~\cite{zelikman2022star,yuan2023rft}, agreement-based scoring~\cite{huang2022selfimprove}, or self-evaluation~\cite{yuan2024selfreward}.
 In contrast, \mtwo{} \textit{scores the rationale based on its ability to teach student models to correctly answer similar problems}.
-In this way, \mtwo{} can provide \textit{automatic} and \textit{fine-grained} quality evaluation for rationales, which helps automate and improve the continual evolution of models' ability.
+In this way, \mtwo{} can provide \textit{automatic} and \textit{fine-grained} quality evaluation for rationales, which helps automate and improve the continual evolution of models' capability.

-A recent work~\cite{wang2023mathshepherd} also proposes an automatic scoring method for the generating-scoring-finetuning pipeline.
-It evaluates each partial rationale based on the frequency with which another ``completer'' model arrives at the correct answer by continuing from the partial rationale.
-This method can be seen as an LbT-based scoring method, where the examination of students (i.e., the completer) involves continuing the partial teaching rationale for the same problem.
-In contrast, in \mtwo{}, students are examined on similar problems using the teaching problem and the full rationale as the exemplar.